 - Urinary incontinence that begins suddenly.
 Acute incontinence is often caused by problems in your urinary tract or from medications.
 These issues can be easily treated.

 If your incontinence developed slowly over time, you’re probably able to exercise some level of control on the problem yourself.
 But you should never allow your bladder issues to interfere with your life.
 It’s time to explore the treatment options available to you.
-Also, remember that an ounce of prevention can save you from more serious problems down the road.
-Kegel exercises and healthy living are your best defense against incontinence in later life.
+Also, remember that as with any medical condition, urinary incontinence is best treated before the symptoms get severe.

 Forest Hills Medical Services